 The Company considers all investments with original maturities over 90 days that mature in less than one-year from the balance sheet date to be short-term marketable securities.
-Short-term marketable securities primarily include commercial paper, federal agency notes, corporate notes, and pre-refunded municipals.
+Short-term marketable securities primarily include commercial paper and U.S. treasuries.